ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

     - [Sign up for a Pay-As-You-Go Azure subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/)

     > [!NOTE]
-    > The [free Azure Active Directory subscription](use-your-free-azure-ad-subscription-in-office-365.md) that's included with your Office 365 subscription doesn't support the built-in connectors in the Security & Compliance Center.
+    > The [free Azure Active Directory subscription](use-your-free-azure-ad-subscription-in-office-365.md) that's included with your Office 365 subscription doesn't support the sample connectors in the Security & Compliance Center.

 - Your organization must consent to allow the Office 365 Import service to access mailbox data in your organization.
 To consent to this request, go to [this page](https://login.microsoftonline.com/common/oauth2/authorize?client_id=570d0bec-d001-4c4e-985e-3ab17fdc3073&response_type=code&redirect_uri=https://portal.azure.com/&nonce=1234&prompt=admin_consent), sign in with the credentials of an Office 365 global admin, and then accept the request.